 - A bike ride

-- A gentle exercise class – like Tai Chi or pilates.
+- A gentle online exercise class – like Tai Chi or yoga

 Whatever you do, there are plenty of benefits.
 Exercise can help you:

 - Keep your bones strong